GeekAlexis/FastMOT/README.md

 | MOT17-04 | 30 - 50  | 22 |
 | MOT17-03 | 50 - 80  | 15 |

 Performance is evaluated with YOLOv4 using [py-motmetrics](https://github.com/cheind/py-motmetrics).
 FPS results are obtained on Jetson Xavier NX.
-The MOTA scores on MOT20 are close to **state-of-the-art** trackers.
+FastMOT has MOTA scores close to **state-of-the-art** trackers from the MOT Challenge.
 Tracking speed can reach up to **38 FPS** depending on the number of objects.
-On a desktop CPU/GPU, FPS is expected to be a lot higher.
+On a desktop CPU/GPU, FPS is expected to be much higher.

-This means even though the tracker runs much faster, it is still highly accurate.
+This means even though FastMOT runs much faster, it is still highly accurate.
 More lightweight detector/feature extractor can be used to get more speedup.
 Note that plain Deep SORT + YOLO struggles to run in real-time on most edge devices and desktop machines.

 ## Requirements
 - CUDA >= 10